tanaynistala/geo-guide/_country-guides/FIN.md

 # Phone Codes

-Phone numbers are prefixed with a zero (0), and are fairly well arranged by region:
+Phone numbers are not very helpful as most businesses don't use area codes.
+If you manage to stumble upon one of them, you are lucky, because they are fairly well arranged by region:

 <div className="flex columns-2 justify-around">
 <div>

-1. **Various regions (_see next column →_)**
+**Various regions (_see next column →_)**

-2. Satakunta and Finland Proper
+021 - 028 Satakunta and Finland Proper
-3. Tavastia Proper and Päijänne Tavastia
+03x Tavastia Proper and Päijänne Tavastia
-4. `N/A`
-5. Southern Karelia and Kymenlaakso
+051 - 059 Southern Karelia and Kymenlaakso
-6. Ostrobothnia, Central Ostrobothnia, and Southern Ostrobothnia
+061 - 069 Ostrobothnia, Central Ostrobothnia, and Southern Ostrobothnia

-7. `N/A`
-8. Northern Ostrobothnia and Kainuu
+081 - 089 Northern Ostrobothnia and Kainuu
-9. Helsinki
+09x Helsinki

 </div>
 <div>

-13. Northern Karelia
+013 Northern Karelia
-14. Central Finland
+014 Central Finland
-15. Southern Savonia
+015 Southern Savonia
-16. Lapland
+016 Lapland
-17. Northern Savonia
+017 Northern Savonia
-18. Åland
+018 Åland
-19. Uusimaa
+019 Uusimaa

 </div>
 </div>